Spreadsheet Models for Managers

 There are no circular reference errors.

-Reporting tools
+Reporting tools for reviews and inspections

 As a manager, you'll probably want to begin a practice of reviewing and inspecting your spreadsheet models.
 If you try it, you'll run into several problems.
 Changing the modeling process is the most significant difficulty, followed by the relatively simple task of tracking the data that the inspections produce.

 The issue of organizational change arises whenever you change anything.
-It's a serious issue, and it isn't a topic for this course.
+It’s a serious issue, and it isn’t a topic for this course.
 We do have something to offer though, to address the problem.
 Your chances of success in introducing inspections in your organization are greatly enhanced if you provide the right tools to facilitate the inspections.
-One of those tools is something like the file report.xls.
+One of those tools is something like the file report.xlsm.

 This file provides each of the reader/reviewers with a convenient place to note all of the issues they find.
 It contains a worksheet for each worksheet in the workbook they're inspecting, as well as a complete copy of the checklist.

-How to inspect
+How to inspect a workbook

 The key to a successful inspection is a systematic approach.
 Two approaches are possible.
 In the first approach, you inspect every worksheet thoroughly, checking it against all items in the checklist.
 In the second, you inspect every worksheet for each item of the checklist, one checklist item at a time.
 It turns out to be much more efficient to concentrate on one item of the checklist at a time, examining every worksheet in turn.

-Setting up the
+Setting up the inspection workbook

 To begin, fill out the Summary page of the inspection workbook.
 This page includes all workbook issues, and some information about the workbook you're inspecting.
 You'll need to fill in the name of that workbook, and your own name, in the indicated cells.
 Put a copy of the workbook you're inspecting into the same directory that holds the inspection workbook.
 Then load that file into Excel, and inspect it for workbook issues.

-Inspecting for
+Inspecting for workbook issues

 When you find a workbook issue, indicate it by entering the name of the worksheet on which it occurs, either in the "first occurrence" column if it's the first of that issue type, or otherwise in the "additional occurrences" column.
 If you have more than one entry in an "additional occurrences" cell, separate them by commas.

-Inspecting for
+Inspecting for worksheet issues

-Once you've found a range in which there is an issue, select it, and press Command+M (Mac) or Ctrl+Tab (Windows) to return to the inspection workbook.
-Make sure that the active cell is someplace in the row that corresponds to the issue you're focusing on.
-Then click the button Insert Issue References to insert the locations into the "First Occurrence" and "Additional Occurrences" cells.
+Once you’ve found a range in which there is an issue, select it, and press Command+M (Mac) or Ctrl+Tab (Windows) to return to the inspection workbook.
+Ensure that the active cell is someplace in the row that corresponds to the issue you’re focusing on.
+Then click the button Insert Issue References to insert the locations into the “First Occurrence” and “Additional Occurrences” cells.

-After you've made the entry, you can go back to the worksheet you're inspecting with the Go button, and return, using Command+M (Mac) or Ctrl+Tab (Windows), to enter what you find.
-When you're finished with that sheet, click Next to move onto the next sheet.
+After you’ve made the entry, you can go back to the worksheet you’re inspecting with the Go button, and return, using Command+M (Mac) or Ctrl+Tab (Windows), to enter what you find.
+When you’re finished with that sheet, click Next to move onto the next sheet.
 Clicking Prev takes you back one sheet.
+You can also cycle through sheets using Command+{PAGE DOWN} and Command+{PAGE UP} (Mac) or Ctrl+{PAGE DOWN} and Ctrl+{PAGE DOWN} (Windows).

-If you find no occurrences of the issue, enter "None found" in the Comment column, so you'll know later that you did inspect for that item.
+If you find no occurrences of the issue, enter “None Found” in the Comment column, so you’ll know later that you did inspect for that item.
 If you find occurrences that pertain to names, enter those names in the appropriate columns.

 Reference